alepfu/vog-eda/README.md

-# vog-eda
+# VOG EDA
-EDA of virus orthologous groups (VOGs) from VOGDB and eggNOG
+EDA of virus orthologous groups (VOGs) from VOGDB and eggNOG.